ichabodphage/lanny/README.md

 requirements
 1. visual studio 2019 or beyond
 2. SFML
-3. machine that has x64 architecture
+3. machine with x64 architecture

 ### step one
 downloaded the github repo onto any windows, macos, or linux device